Home » Do Rats Like To Live Near Water?

 Are Rats Attracted to Standing Water?

-They’re easier to swim in than fast-moving water currents found in rivers and streams.
+They’re easier to swim in than fast-moving water currents in rivers and streams.
 In addition, they contain plants and animal life, which rats can hunt for food.

 Do Rats Like Damp Places?